Relaxation approach to quantum-mechanical modeling of ferroelectric and antiferroelectric phase transitions

-Figure ~\ref{fig3}(a) predicts relaxation from the metastable state of \pzo\, into a stable one computed within the DMB model for different temperatures.
-At 0.01 K it coincides with the one from relaxation to the GSR model.
+Figure ~\ref{fig3}(a) predicts polarization evolution during relaxation from the metastable state of \pzo\, into a stable one computed within the DMB model for different temperatures.
+At 0.1 K it agrees well with the one from relaxation to the GSR model.
 At higher temperatures relaxation occurs much faster owing to the temperature dependent excitations rates in Eq.(\ref{rho_t_eq}).
-The $P(E)$ loops were computed in the temperature range of 0.01~K to 1000~K and are given in Fig.~S1(a).
-Representative data are shown in Fig.~\ref{fig3}(d) and demonstrate that the loops slim down as temperature increases, capturing the temperature evolution from antiferroelectric to paraelectric behavior.
-However, for temperatures higher than 10~K, there exists a discontinuity in the polarization at the field in between the two coercive fields, which is not observed experimentally.
-We speculate that such discontinuity could be due to the fact that population redistribution occurs only through the ground state.
-The other contributor could be $\rho^{eq}$ itself.
-The best way to see how is to think of a ferroelectric.
-At zero field $\rho^{eq}$ has equal populations in the two polar minima.
-We can call this field the coexistence field.
-This corresponds to equilibrium, which is rarely achieved experimentally during $P(E)$ measurements as the AC field period is orders of magnitude smaller than the time required for the system to relax into the absolutely stable phase in the thermodynamical sense.
+The $P(E)$ loops were computed in the temperature range of 10~K to 1000~K and are given in Fig.~S2(a).
+Representative data are shown in Fig.~\ref{fig3}(c) and demonstrate that the loops slim down as temperature increases, capturing the temperature evolution from antiferroelectric to paraelectric behavior.
 Note, that for all the data presented so far we turn off intrinsic dynamics, as it is expected to average to zero.
 Later on we comment on its effects.

-{\it Lindblad Operators (LO) Models.} To eliminate the aforementioned issues potentially responsible for the discontinuity of polarization at the phase coexistence fields we state the master equations, that govern dynamics in the presence of relaxational processes, in terms of Lindblad operators $L_{jk}$~\cite{nielsen2010quantum}, which represent interaction of the system with the environment:
+{\it Lindblad Operators (LO) Models.} To provide further grounds to the relaxation approach for quantum-mechanical modeling of antiferroelectrics we implement it within Lindblad formalism.
+We begin with stating the master equations, that govern dynamics in the presence of relaxational processes, in terms of Lindblad operators $L_{jk}$~\cite{nielsen2010quantum}, which represent interaction of the system with the environment: